lqdev/luisquintanilla.me/_src/irl-stack.md

 ### Feed Reader & News

-- [Newsblur](https://newsblur.com/) - If it has an RSS feed, it's here.
+- [NewsBlur](https://newsblur.com/) - If it has an RSS feed, it's here.
 Blogs, news sites, YouTube channels, podcasts, etc. I use NewsBlur as the one place to manage my RSS feeds.
 I also have these RSS feeds in apps like AntennaPod & MusicBee for podcasts but NewsBlur is the source of truth in case I decide to switch podcast apps in the future.
 Also, NewsBlur provides you with an e-mail address so you can subscribe to e-mail newsletters.
+- [Elfeed](https://github.com/skeeto/elfeed) - Emacs feed reader.
+I use elfeed to read a slimmed down version of all the feeds I follow on NewsBlur.
+The feeds I follow on here are mainly the ones listed in my [blogroll](/feed/blogroll) and [podroll](/feed/podroll).

 ### Maps & Navigation